 Current Departments, Councils, Commissions, and oversight bodies: CPAC, OECE, F5SF, DCYF and OCOF.

 Child Care Planning and Advisory Council (CPAC)

 “The San Francisco Child Care Planning and Advisory Council (CPAC) is the state-mandated Local Planning Council (LPC), established to provide a forum for the identification of local priorities for child care and early education, and the development of policies to meet these needs.”
-The CPAC website is currently under construction.
+Check out CPAC’s website here.

-Information for upcoming CPAC meetings, including committee meetings, is listed on the SFCCPA events calendar.
+Information for upcoming CPAC meetings, including committee meetings, is listed on the ECESF events calendar.
 CPAC General Meetings are held the 2nd Wednesday of the month from 9-11 AM.
 Find out more here.

 SF Office of Early Care & Education (OECE)

 Created in 2012, the SF Office of Early Care & Education “is charged with aligning and coordinating federal, state and local funding streams to improve access to high quality early care and education for children 0-5, to address the needs of the early care and education workforce, and to build early care and education system capacity.”
 Find out more here.